So far, we’ve mostly thought about using this system as somewhere to keep your files.

 At home (or if you work on a Mac)

 For Mac, nvALT is what I use.
-It synchronises to Simplenote and is quick and simple, but it’s a bit old and not updated often.
-I think the developers are working on something new, which I’ll buy the instant it’s available.
-Free.
+It synchronises to Simplenote and is quick and simple, but it’s ancient now and isn’t being updated.
+The developers are working on nvUltra, which I’ll buy the instant it’s available.